The registration period begins Friday, May 1, 2026 (8:30am) and ends Friday, October 23, 2026 (4:30pm).

 When can a Registered Third Party begin advertising?
 Advertising may begin once your registration has been filed, and the last day is Friday, October 23, 2026.

 Are there other rules for using election signs?
-Election signs within Town limits are regulated by the Town's Sign By-law.
+Election signs within Town limits are regulated by the Town's Election Signs By-law.
 Please refer to this By-law for information regarding where election signs may and may not be placed.

 What mandatory information is required on the advertisements?
 All Third Party Advertisements shall contain the following information: